psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

 Thus, special resource limits are set on Medusa (``/etc/security/limits.d/protect_mainnode.conf``).
 No process can use more than 8GiB on Medusa.
 There are no restrictions on the compute nodes.

-Non-Debian modification/installations
+Non-Debian Modifications/Installations
 =====================================
-The cluster came with some binary blobs and nonstandard configuration.
+The cluster came with some binary blobs and non-standard configuration.

  * mrm (raid utils)
  * IPMIView